 Orchestration Cluster authorization

-Camunda 8's Orchestration Cluster provides a fine-grained authorization system for controlling access to web components and APIs.
+The Orchestration Cluster in Camunda 8 provides a fine-grained authorization system for controlling access to web components and APIs.

 This system only applies to the following Orchestration Cluster components: